Palak-137/30-day-with-vanilla-javascript/README.md

  10. Hold Shift to Check the Boxes
  11. Key Detection (Fun Game - Guess the word , hint-My UserName)
  12. Video-Player with Controls
+ 13. Shadow over Mouseover
+ 14. Local storage and Event Delegation
+ 15. Copy and by Referance